bmatcuk/doublestar/UPGRADING.md

+# Upgrading from v2 to v3

+v3 introduced using `!` to negate character classes, in addition to `^`.
+If any of your patterns include a character class that starts with an exclamation mark (ie, `[!...]`), you'll need to update the pattern to escape or move the exclamation mark.
+Note that, like the caret (`^`), it only negates the character class if it is the first character in the character class.

 # Upgrading from v1 to v2

 The change from v1 to v2 was fairly minor: the return type of the `Open` method